hashicorp/terraform/draft-upgrade-guide.md

 ---

-If you run into any problems during upgrading that are not solved by the content below, please free free to start a topic in [The Terraform community forum](https://discuss.hashicorp.com/c/terraform-core), describing the problem you've encountered in enough detail that other readers may be able to reproduce it and offer advice.
+If you run into any problems during upgrading that are not addressed by the information in this guide, please feel free to start a topic in [The Terraform community forum](https://discuss.hashicorp.com/c/terraform-core), describing the problem you've encountered in enough detail that other readers may be able to reproduce it and offer advice.